 In the present study, we maintained the tasks used by Stephan and Koch (2010) for one group of participants (vocal-manual response group) to establish a solid modality compatibility baseline effect.
 Critically, we also implemented a vocal-oculomotor response group, for which manual responses were replaced by oculomotor responses, resulting in a condition including an AV task combined with a visual-oculomotor (VO) task and a condition with a VV task combined with an auditory-oculomotor (AO) task.
-Note that, for the sake of readability, we refer to VO tasks as "modality compatible" and to the AO tasks as "modality incompatible," even though the truth of this assumption is essentially at stake in the present study.
+Note that, for the sake of readability, we refer to VO tasks as "modality compatible," even though the truth of this assumption is essentially at stake in the present study.